kkotwal94/ReportProcessor/README.md

 -Added alloyeditor (react rtf html editor)
 -Added a subform form, and the choice of assigning it to your employees -Added a FAQ, HELP
+-Added a recursive function to find all relations -Added a protected view so users can only see their view, whereas admin sees all forms

 #ToDo:

 -Tune up edit/review
--Make subforms get method a recursive function, in callback hell, considering using async library, to get subforms of subforms etc.
--Make users only see reports they have assigned instead of all of them (Check if req.user equals author of forms) -Find better html to pdf converted
+-Find better html to pdf converter
 -Need to display or predisplay info in edit box view
 #Summary